dhaval079/vizmo-frontend/README.md

 # Blog-App

-A responsive blog platform with rich text editing, allowing users to create, and view posts.
-Built for a Vizmo frontend technical assessment, it focuses on clean, efficient development and uses localStorage for data persistence.
+This project involves developing a responsive blogging platform that incorporates advanced rich text editing functionalities, allowing users to both create and view posts seamlessly.
+Tailored for a Vizmo frontend technical assessment, the platform emphasizes streamlined and efficient code development.
+Additionally, it leverages localStorage to ensure robust data persistence, providing a reliable user experience.

 ## Getting Started